-The Obs4MIPs products have been primarily generated for comparison with climate models, see, for example Lauer et al., 2017.
+The Obs4MIPs products have been primarily generated for comparison with climate models, see, for example Lauer et al., 2017, but also for other applications (e.g., Buchwitz et al., 2018).

 4. Level 2 mid-tropospheric CO2 and CH4 data products